Exchange students studying in Switzerland

 Regular study programme

-Foreign students can also complete a full Bachelor's or Master's degree programme at the ZHAW School of Engineering.
+Exchange students can also complete a full Bachelor's or Master's degree programme at the ZHAW School of Engineering.
 The same admission conditions and application formalities apply as for Swiss students.
 Level C1 German skills are required.

 The degree programme secretariat will be pleased to assist students with questions concerning recognition of foreign diplomas.
 The details and contact data are listed under the individual degree programmes.